 Siri is more a chatbot than the other two because Alexa and Google Home are more like channels (like Messenger, website, Viber, etc.) than chatbots.
 They're devices on which you can deploy a chatbot.

 Siri is more a chatbot because you can't build apps on Siri, you just talk to it.

-We've built solutions that work on Alexa or Google Home, which provides a new channel for companies to work with and reach their audience.
+We've built Alexa chatbots or Google Home chatbots, which provides a new channel for companies to work with and reach their audience.